loco-rs/loco/docs-site/content/docs/the-app/controller.md

 ## Handler and Route based middleware

-`Loco` also allow us to apply `[layers](https://docs.rs/tower/latest/tower/trait.Layer.html) to specific routes.
-Here's an example of how to apply a layer to a specific route:
+`Loco` also allow us to apply [layers](https://docs.rs/tower/latest/tower/trait.Layer.html) to specific handlers or routes.
 For more information on handler and route based middleware, refer to the [middleware](/docs/the-app/middlewares) documentation.

 ### Handler based middleware:

+Apply a layer to a specific handler using `layer` method.

 ```rust
 // src/controllers/auth.rs